USEFUL CAMPERVAN LINKS

 Copyright © Soulvans Chile.
 All rights reserved.

-Luggage You definitely do not bring an XXL suitcase; try to be as practical as possible, however the camper has enough compartments for your belongings under the bed.
-In case you are missing something, you can buy it in Chile, here always can find what you need.
+Definitely do not bring an XXL suitcase; try to be as practical as possible, however the camper has enough compartments for your belongings under the bed.
+In case you are missing something, possible to buy it in Chile, here always can find what you need.

 Coquimbo District, Circuit Range - Cordillera de Los Andes Route.
 Surely you want to feel connected with nature, without the intervention of other human beings, solitude, silence, fresh air, nature.
 Do this route.
 The road was built to connect a mega mining project called Pascua Lama, with the port of Coquimbo; which fortunately was not executed due to serious interventions to the environment.